vikas924/math-magician/README.md

 ### Key Features <a name="key-features"></a>

-- Add new react app
+- Add function components
-- Add linters
+- use props

 <p align="right">(<a href="#readme-top">back to top</a>)</p>